avtara/km-automation/README.md

 ## About This Project

-km-automation is a tool that will help you to get daily / weekly reports from the independent campus faster without having to copy and paste one by one, because it is very tiring :(
+km-automation is a tool that will help you to get daily / weekly reports from the Kampus Merdeka faster without having to copy and paste one by one, because it is very tiring :(

 Please note that this project is currently in the early stage of development